 Parenting is a tough job, but single parenting is an even tougher challenge.
 With little or no income, many struggle for survival.

-In fact, fewer than half of Montana’s single mothers [45.53%] are living in poverty.
-Even if they have what is so-called a “good” job, they cannot survive without assistance.
+In fact, about a third of Montana’s single mothers (34.6%) are living in poverty.
+Even if they have what is so-called a “good” job, few could survive without assistance.

 That is why the state of Montana reaches out to support low-income single mother families through federal- and state-initiated programs.

 From food, cash benefits to free medical coverage, the state ensures that each member of the household benefits from whatever it has to offer.